 High Resolution Video and Dolby Stereo

 The quality of video and audio is dependent on your Internet connection speed.
 As download speeds increases, video and audio quality improves.
-While testing the Roku/NetFlix service in the past month, I experienced very high quality resolution, including HD and Dolby stereo, using a Comcast broadband connection (15Mbps to 20Mbps), an Apple Airport Base station streaming wirelessly at 54Mbps, a Samsung HD TV and Denon audio/video system, connected with HDMI and optical audio cables.
+While testing the Roku/NetFlix service in the past month, I experienced very high quality resolution, including HD and Dolby stereo, using a Comcast broadband connection (15Mbps to 20Mbps), a wireless router, a Samsung HD TV and a Denon audio/video system, connected with HDMI and optical audio cables.

 The quality of the video and audio is exceptional.
-In fact, audio and video clarity is better than my Directv DVR and service which I have since suspended for six months.
-Naturally, Roku video and audio quality is lower than a DVD’s, but not significantly.
+In fact, audio and video clarity is better than my Directv DVR and service which I canceled many moons ago.

-The Roku player is very similar to digital video recorders provided by cable and satellite TV companies.
+The Roku video player is very similar to digital video recorders provided by cable and satellite TV companies.
 Roku customers can pause, fast-forward and rewind, although it’s not as smooth as a DVR.
-The main difference is the lack of a hard disk.
-Audio and video downloads from Roku with media content supplied by its service providers–NetFlix, Amazon On Demand and MLB, an online baseball game service.

 Similar to your “always on” service connection, content is available 24/7.
 Roku differs from traditional services by not storing downloads on a local hard disk, reducing your electric bill.
-Instead, programming is stored on Roku’s servers and pushed to the Internet cloud on demand when you request it, not when it’s available from cable and satellite providers.
+Instead, programming is stored on servers throughout the country and pushed on demand when you request it, not when it’s available from cable and satellite providers.

 Cable and satellite providers now realize the appeal of on demand programming.
 Even if you own a DVR, you must still wait for programs to air before watching them live or recording to your DVR.
 Therefore, the only advantage of a DVR is allowing you to watch TV content at a later time.
 Using Roku, however, you don’t need a DVR and you don’t have to wait.
 The Internet delivers content when desired.